-- Mitspe Ramon: An easy walk along the Makhtesh promenade.
+- Mitspe Ramon: A leisurely walk along the Makhtesh promenade.

-- Minsara: The “Minsara” (Carpentry) is a unique geological phenomena.
-A hill covered with natural square rocks that looks like a pile of wood in a carpentry.
+- Minsara: The “Minsara” (Carpentry) is a unique geological phenomenon.
+A hill covered with natural square rocks that looks like a pile of wood in carpentry.

 - Ammonite Wall: Explore hundreds of 90 million years old fossils.

 - Possible hikes near the route: Mount Ardon

 Click the map to download it in full quality